MRuberte/ELK-Stack-Project/README.md

 # ELK Stack Project
 Adding documents and files of project files such as; ansible scripts, bash scripts, network diagrams and updated Readme file.
-Added more information about the project with describing what was done.
+Added more information about the project describing what was perform during the set up.